jueyang/jueyang.github.io/_posts/posts/2017-10-20-no-recuerdo-haberte-olvidado.md

 I took a series of photos in Mexico City from March to May 2017 for a magazine.
 I was a foreign(writ)er in the city and the photo editor thought my point of view would be interesting.
 The only requirement was that I documented the locations of the images taken.

 My conversation with the editor was interrupted, unfortunately, as I dealt with a sudden sickness.
-The images were archived with names of their respective neighborhood and remained undiscussed.
+The images were archived with names of their respective neighborhoods and remained undiscussed.

 When I returned to them four months later, I had woken up to the news of Mexico's strongest earthquake in a century.
 A friend sent a message asking if I was okay, to which I replied, "yes, I have left the country."